 Liz’s research focuses on improvement in healthcare service supply chains with a specific interest in the pharmaceutical supply chain.
 Her work aims to better understand healthcare systems so that they can be improved to ensure greater patient safety and optimal care.
 Ongoing projects in this area include an evaluation of stressors affecting 999 call handlers with the Yorkshire Ambulance Service (YAS) and the impact of Covid-19 pandemic on community pharmacies.
 Liz is deputy theme lead for the Safe Use of Medicines in the Yorkshire and Humber Patient Safety Translational Research Centre and co-lead on the Process Evaluation stream of the NIHR-funded ISCOMAT study, focusing on patient safety and medicines transitions.
 She is also co-investigator on an NIHR-funded study examining access to medicines at end of life, the ActMed study.

 Projects focusing directly on the pharmaceutical supply chain explore areas such as medicines shortages, medicines waste management, supply chain risk and medicines deliveries during the pandemic.
+Liz has also undertaken extensive media engagement discussing the creation and deployment of Covid-19 vaccines within the UK and globally.
+This work has been cited in Europe, Asia, Africa, North America and South America and Australia and in key media outlets such as The Guardian, Time Magazine and Forbes.

 She is keen to develop the profile and relevance of Operations and Supply Chain Management in healthcare service supply chains within her research, teaching and business engagement.